-Travel agents seek EU antitrust probe into Lufthansa surcharges
+Travel agents seek EU antitrust probe into Lufthansa pricing

 ETTSA had previously complained about Lufthansa’s surcharges to the Commission’s transport department, saying that these breached the EU’s code of conduct on computerized reservation systems.
 The department has sent a pre-rejection letter, with a final decision on whether to dismiss the complaint due early next year.

-Reporting by Foo Yun Chee; editing by Robin Emmott/Elaine Hardcastle/Jane Merriman
+Reporting by Foo Yun Chee; editing by Jane Merriman and Elaine Hardcastle